Rome’s Historic Clocktower Restoration

 “From the time it was built, the Rome Clocktower has become a cherished piece of the city and its history,” said Smith, “It is imperative that we restore it, so that many more can learn our city’s history.”

-In-person donations will be accepted at the Last Stop Gift Shop located at 402 Civic Center Drive across from Applebee’s.
+In-person donations will be accepted at the Georgia’s Rome Gift Shop & Welcome Center located at 402 Civic Center Drive across from Applebee’s.

 For questions about the renovation campaign please call 706.295.5576.